mercurius-js/mercurius/README.md

   exposed at `/graphql`.
 * `prefix`: String.
 Change the route prefix of the graphql endpoint if enabled.
 * `defineMutation`: Boolean.
 Add the empty Mutation definition if schema is not defined (Default: `false`).
 * `errorHandler`: Function.
-Change the default error handler (Default: `false`). _Note: If a custom error handler is defined, it should return the standardized response format according to [GraphQL spec](https://graphql.org/learn/serving-over-http/#response)._
+Change the default error handler (Default: `true`). _Note: If a custom error handler is defined, it should return the standardized response format according to [GraphQL spec](https://graphql.org/learn/serving-over-http/#response)._

 ### HTTP endpoints